Santa Monica Parish Church (Minalin): 2011 inauguration and declaration

 The Philippine National Commission for Culture and the Arts (NCCA) called for the conservation and protection of Spanish-era churches because of heritage and culture, declaring them as National Cultural Treasures (NCT).
 Priority status was bestowed not just due to their historical value, but also based on the geographic representation of various regions across the nation.
 The Santa Monica Church was declared such by the National Museum of the Philippines on August 27, 2011.

-Ahead of the 400th founding anniversary of Minalin Parish ("Aldo ning Minalin") in 2014, the National Museum of the Philippines per Director Jeremy Barns inscribed the Sta.
-Monica Church of Minalin as a National Cultural Treasure (NCT) for three reasons: First, its façade that resembles a giant "retablo" and was influenced by Christian, Buddhist, Hinduist and animistic cultures; second, the four capilla posas (prayer nooks or corner chapels) that are still duly preserved or intact at the four corners of its front patio and can only be found at the Santa Monica Church; and lastly, the old painting of the Our Lady of Consolation giving the cords to Saint Monica and her son Saint Augustine in the main altar.
+Ahead of the 400th founding anniversary of Minalin Parish ("Aldo ning Minalin") in 2014, the National Museum of the Philippines per Director Jeremy Barns inscribed the Santa Monica Church of Minalin as a National Cultural Treasure (NCT) for three reasons: First, its façade that resembles a giant "retablo" and was influenced by Christian, Buddhist, Hinduist and animistic cultures; second, the four capilla posas (prayer nooks or corner chapels) that are still duly preserved or intact at the four corners of its front patio and can only be found at the Santa Monica Church; and lastly, the old painting of the Our Lady of Consolation giving the cords to Saint Monica and her son Saint Augustine in the main altar.
 The church was the second NCT in Pampanga, after the Betis Church (Saint James Parish Church) in Betis, Guagua, Pampanga.

 Archbishop Paciano Aniceto, D.D., and Minalin parish priest Fr.
 Greg Vega both celebrated the historic Mass with Interior and Local Government Secretary Jesse Robredo and Minalin Mayor Arturo "Katoy" Naguit as guests.